 In blog three we will look in more detail at budgets for creating and running your inductions.

 In the meantime you have enough here to start your induction project plan, you have an idea of the subjects and the content and for those of you who love to use excel, an opportunity to create a beautiful project plan that allocates responsibility for the workload, sets timescales and expectations.
 Or if you’re lucky, you might have some project management software like Dapulse or Wrike that can make it even easier for you.
 There are lots of project management software tools available that are designed to simplify running projects – some are free; some will be chargeable.
-However Excel is just as easy to use in my opinion for occasional projects.
+However Excel is just as easy to use in our opinion for occasional projects.
 Either way it will help if you create a project plan so that no elements are missed during the project and progress can be monitored and updated by all involved and the leadership team can be kept updated and budgets tracked.

 If you’re thinking about putting a new starter induction together and need support and resources to get it done, why not get in touch today and talk to us about your ideas.